Roger Federer announces he will retire from competitive tennis

 "Tennis has treated me more generously than I ever would have dreamt, and now I must recognize when it is time to end my competitive career," he added.

-The Swiss great won 20 Grand Slam singles titles and is considered one of the best to ever hold a tennis racket.
+Known for his smooth and graceful style of play on the court, the Swiss great won 20 Grand Slam singles titles and is considered one of the best to ever hold a tennis racket.
+He reflected on his remarkable career in the letter.

 "This is a bittersweet decision, because I will miss everything the tour has given me," he said.
 "But at the same time, there is much to celebrate.
 I consider myself one of the most fortunate people on Earth.
 I was given a special talent to play tennis, and I did it at a level that I never imagined, for much longer than I ever thought."